-The legal and policy instruments that are of relevance to the powerhouse and desalination plant under operation in Ihuru are the Environmental Protection and Preservation Act, EIA Regulations, Regulation on the Protection and relevance to the power and desalination infrastructure in Ihuru are discussed below.
+The legal and policy instruments that are of relevance to the powerhouse and desalination plant under operation in Kandooma are the Environmental Protection and Preservation Act, EIA Regulations, Regulation on the Protection and Conservation of the Environment in the Tourism Industry, Desalination Regulation of the Maldives, National Energy Policy and the Guidelines for Power System Approval.
+These legal as well policy instruments and their relevance to the power and desalination infrastructure in Kandooma are discussed below.